unicamp-dl/ExaRanker/monoT5-bin-plus/run/readme.md

-the run file for trec-dl 2020 will be saved on this path
+The run file for TREC-DL 2020 will be saved on this folder.